schleising/rust-tests/modules-test/README.md

         └── exclaim.rs
 ```

 To use a module inside a folder, you need to create a file with the same name as the folder and add `mod <file_name>` to it.
-For example, to use the `maths` module inside the `library` folder, you need to create a file called `library.rs` and add `mod maths` to it.
+For example, to use the `maths` module inside the `library` folder, you need to create a file called `library.rs` and add `pub mod maths` to it.

 ### library.rs file